CTLife/2ndGS_Pipelines/README.md

 2ndGS_Pipelines
 ---------------
-Perl 5 and R source codes for next generation (the second generation) sequencing data analysis by integrating lots of open-source softwares.
+Comprehensive and flexible pipelines for various NGS data analysis
 ---------------

 + `CISDA`: ChIP-Seq Data Analyzer (also contains MNase-Seq, DNase-Seq, ChIP-exo and all ChIPseq-like data).